 The Indiana Supreme Court has 1 Chief Justice and 4 Justices.
-The Court of Appeals has 15 judges (3 per district), and one for the Tax Court.
+The Appellate Court has 15 judges (3 per district), and one for the Tax Court.
 Superior Courts have 201 judges in the state.
-The Indiana Circuit Courts have 115 judges.
+The Circuit Courts have 115 judges.
 There is also one Probate Court with a single judge presiding.

 One county has a specific Small Claims Court, but no other counties do.
-There are 43 City Courts in Indiana and 22 Town Courts.
-Indiana also has more than 100 problem-solving courts in the state spread over 50 counties.
+There are 43 City Courts in this state and 22 Town Courts.
+IN also has more than 100 problem-solving courts in the state spread over 50 counties.

-Most Indiana court records are open to the public.
+Most state judicial records are open to the public.
 However, juvenile, confidential, and sealed documents are not.
-Indiana has a specific website set up for the public to search court records to find sex offenders, child abusers, domestic offenders, find judges or a mediator, and check attorney’s credentials and licenses.
+The state of Indiana has a specific website (mycase.in.gov) set up for the public to search public records to find sex offenders, child abusers, domestic offenders, find judges or a mediator, and check attorney’s credentials and licenses.
+Patrons can also use the system to open new cases.
 Their website includes a library of legal information for research.
 Along with court-ordered private records, the federal government has additional laws requiring that certain information like social security numbers, banking details, home addresses, corporate trade secrets, and other private information be removed from court documents before they are made public.

-Indiana has embraced technology and allows e-filing in every county across its court types.
-The Indiana Judicial Branch website has video tutorials, electronic filing guidelines and other helpful resources for patrons.
+IN has embraced technology and allows e-filing in every county across its court types.
+The state's Judicial Branch website has video tutorials, electronic filing guidelines and other helpful resources for patrons to allow public access to court documents.
 Their system also allows the public to pay fees and traffic tickets online.
-Unlike most states, Indiana offers a choice of e-filing vendors, and users can choose between twelve different services.
+Unlike most states, this state offers a choice of e-filing vendors, and users can choose between twelve different services.
 Each vendor offers different options and services.
-For self-represented individuals, they offer many resources to get started including videos, guides and a checklist.
-Anyone needing to file paperwork can also visit the courthouse in person and speak the court clerk.
+For self-represented individuals, they offer many resources to get started including videos, guides FAQs, court rules, court information, and administrative rules.
+Anyone needing to file paperwork can also visit the court clerk's office in person and speak the county clerk.

-You can use the Infotracer tool to search for Indiana court records very easily.
-Infotracer provides access to thousands of court cases in Indiana from all over the state, including Marion County, Lake County, and Allen County.
-Thanks to the Indiana Access to Public Records Act §§5-14-3-1 et seq., citizens are granted the right to public records like court cases, criminal court records, civil disputes, divorces, bankruptcies, and business court issues.
+You can use the Infotracer tool to search for IN records very easily.
+Infotracer provides access to thousands of court cases in Indiana from all over the state, including Indianapolis, Marion County, Lake County, and Allen County.
+Thanks to the IN Access to Public Records Act §§5-14-3-1 et seq., citizens are granted the right to public records like court cases, criminal records, civil disputes, divorces, bankruptcies, case numbers and access to court issues.

-Someone can look up court records in Indiana privately without the need for permission or specific information.
-The records are public and readily available unless they have been sealed by a court order or by Illinois statute.
+Someone can look up public records in this state privately without the need for permission or specific information.
+The records are public and readily available unless they have been sealed by a court order or by IL statute.

-Using Infotracer, you can gain free instant access to Illinois court records using a quick Illinois state court records name search.
-It’s the best way to lookup court cases online from Illinois circuit courts, superior courts, town and city courts, and of course small claims courts as well!
+Using Infotracer, you can gain free instant access to Illinois records using a quick Illinois state records name search.
+It’s the best way to lookup court cases online from Illinois circuit and superior courthouses, town and city courts, and of course small claims courts as well!